3sky/blog-src/content/posts/how-to-gp-1.md

 #### Summary

-That was easy isn't it?
+That was easy, isn't it?
 But remember it's infrastructure working on someone's else machines - you need to pay for it.
 Use Terraform wisely.

 ## Hugo